 DNA LOFT v3

-Even in Brooks’ support models—where stability is key—the DNA LOFT v3 transforms the experience.
+Even in Brooks’ support models, where stability is key, the DNA LOFT v3 transforms the experience.
 It gives these shoes a lighter, more agile feel without compromising the guidance runners need.
 The result?
 Supportive shoes that feel nimble, fast, and surprisingly fun to run in.
-For new runners, especially, this means you don’t have to choose between comfort and performance—you get both in every step.
+For new runners, this means that you don’t have to compromise on comfort or performance, you can enjoy both with every step.
 The DNA LOFT v3 isn’t just a foam; it’s a finely tuned platform that encourages better form, reduces fatigue, and keeps you coming back for more miles with confidence.

 GuideRails